Metal Gear (mecha): Chaioth Ha Qadesh

 Chaioth Ha Qadesh is the Metal Gear model which appears in Metal Gear Acid 2.
 The name Chaioth Ha Qadesh is derived from the Keter, a high level in the Kabbalah, a form of mystical Judaism.
 The name refers to a group of angels, called The Holy Living Creatures (Chayot Ha Qodesh - "חיות הקדש" in Hebrew).
 Originally designed as a way to control Model 3 test subjects, Chaioth Ha Qadesh uses the EGO (Enhanced Governing Organization) Operating System to control various modified soldiers and guard robots.
 SaintLogic developed the Metal Gear for that purpose, but Dr. Thomas Koppelthorn stole Chaioth Ha Qadesh as a means to get revenge for his wife Lucinda and kill all involved in the Praulia Massacre.

 Like other Metal Gears, Chaioth Ha Qadesh can fire a nuclear missile from any area of the world to its target.
 However, one difference is that it mainly uses neutron bombs as its main weapon, and also contains the data on all test subjects in the SaintLogic institute.
 It has a missile launcher on its back, and can fire bullets from the Vulcan cannons on each of its arms.
 It also has a slot on the top for launching energy that can cause any equipped cards to be destroyed.
 Metal Gear Chaioth Ha Qadesh uses nano chip expansions so the player can see what cards the Metal Gear has and will use.
 The cockpit, located in the upper zone of Metal Gear's head, can be ejected, which Lucy uses to kill Koppelthorn by launching him out of Chaioth Ha Qadesh and then destroying the cockpit (and what was inside it) with a missile.
 At the end of the game, Snake empties its equipped nuclear warhead, hides inside the casing, and launches himself into the ocean to escape U.S. soldiers.

 Reception

 In 2011, UGO.com ranked Metal Gear Mk.
 II and III as eighth on the list of the best robots in gaming, while Joystick Division ranked Metal Gears in general as first on their list, adding "For one of the biggest franchises of all time to feature you as the catalyst for action in many of its games, you've got to be pretty damn iconic."
 That same year, PlayStation Universe ranked RAY (MGS2) and REX vs. RAY (MGS4) at the second and first place respectively on the list of the greatest Metal Gear Solid boss battles, also discussing the latter in the feature series Badass Bosses.
-In 2012, IGN ranked Metal Gear REX as 14th on the list of top video game weapons, while Cheat Code Central included the fight against it among the six most epic boss battles in gaming, and Complex ranked it the fifth "coolest" robot in video game history.
+In 2012, IGN ranked Metal Gear REX as 14th on the list of top video game weapons, and Complex ranked it the sixth "coolest" robot in video game history in 2014.